What Is Real Estate Farming?

 Put simply, real estate farming is a business strategy that involves focusing all of your marketing and lead generation efforts on one specific geographic location as a way to become the go-to agent for that area.

-It’s a common, time-honored, and often highly effective strategy.
+Farming in real estate is a common, time-honored, and often highly effective strategy.
 Why?

-• It sets you up to become “the local real estate expert” because you’re establishing relationships, credibility, and rapport within the target neighborhood.
+- It sets you up to become “the local real estate expert” because you’re establishing relationships, credibility, and rapport within the target neighborhood.

-• It’s a great way to be highly specialized in catering to a certain audience so your marketing efforts can be clearer, more focused, and more compelling for your specific target market.
+- It’s a great way to be highly specialized in catering to a certain audience so your marketing efforts can be clearer, more focused, and more compelling for your specific target market.
 (As opposed to being a generalist who attempts to be “all things to all people,” which is rarely effective.)

-• When done right, agents can consistently generate new clients, which is essential to ensuring long-term success in real estate.
+- When done right, agents can consistently generate new clients, which is essential to ensuring long-term success in real estate.

 Ready to get started?
 You’re about to get a three-step beginner’s guide to farming in real estate and an overview of the tools and practical tactics you’ll need to achieve success.